 While flashbacks are sometimes common, HPPD is considered rare.
-It’s unclear how many people experience this condition, because people with a history of recreational drug use may not feel comfortable admitting this to their doctor.
+It’s unclear how many people experience this condition because people with a history of recreational drug use may not feel comfortable admitting this to their doctor.

 Read on to learn more about HPPD, the symptoms you might experience if you have it, and how you can find relief.

 Flashbacks are a feeling that you’re reliving an experience from your past.
 Some flashbacks occur after drug use.
 Others may occur after a traumatic event.

 Both PTSD flashbacks and pleasurable drug flashbacks are often all-encompassing.
-In other words, all of your sensory information tells you you’re reliving the event or trip even if you’re not.
+In other words, during these flashbacks, all of your sensory information tells you that you’re reliving the event or trip, even if you’re not.

-You’ll be aware of the effects of the disturbances, but you likely won’t enjoy the other effects of reliving a trip.
-As the flashbacks become more common, they can become frustrating, even encumbering.
+You’ll be aware of the effects of the disturbances, but you likely will not enjoy the other effects of reliving a trip.
+As the flashbacks become more common, they can become frustrating, even overwhelming.

 People who experience visual disturbances caused by HPPD often experience one or more of the following symptoms:

-Intensified colors: Colorful objects seem bright and more vivid.
+- Intensified colors.
+Colorful objects seem bright and more vivid.

-Flashes of color: Bold bursts of unexplained color may pop into your field of vision.
+- Flashes of color.
+Bold bursts of unexplained color may pop into your field of vision.

-Color confusion: You may have a difficult time telling similar colors apart, and you may also swap colors in your brain.
+- Color confusion.
+You may have a difficult time telling similar colors apart, and you may also swap colors in your brain.
 What is actually red to everyone else may appear an entirely different color to you.

-Size confusion: Objects in your peripheral vision may appear larger or smaller than they really are.
+- Size confusion.
+Objects in your peripheral vision may appear larger or smaller than they really are.

-Halos around objects: When you’re looking at an object, a glowing rim may appear around it.
+- Halos around objects.
+When you’re looking at an object, a glowing rim may appear around it.

-Tracers or trailers: Lingering outlines of an image or object may follow or trail through your vision.
+- Tracers or trailers.
+Lingering outlines of an image or object may follow or trail through your vision.

-Seeing geometric patterns: Shapes and patterns may appear in something you’re looking at, despite the pattern not really being present.
+- Seeing geometric patterns.
+Shapes and patterns may appear in something you’re looking at, despite the pattern not really being present.
 For example, leaves on a tree may look like they make a checkerboard pattern to you but no one else.

-Seeing images within images: This symptom may cause you to see something where it isn’t.
+- Seeing images within images.
+This symptom may cause you to see something where it isn’t.
 For example, you may see snowflakes in panes of glass.

-Difficulty reading: Words on a page, sign, or screen may appear to move or shake.
+- Difficulty reading.
+Words on a page, sign, or screen may appear to move or shake.
 They may also appear to be jumbled and undecipherable.

 It’s not clear how or why HPPD flashbacks occur, so one can happen at any time.

-These flashbacks are rarely as intense or long-lasting as a typical drug-induced trip.
+These flashbacks are rarely as intense or long lasting as a typical drug-induced trip.